 Other than reasons for unemployment and work availability, residents must meet the specific earning requirements set in place by the ID DOL.
 The wage specifications that determine who qualifies for unemployment benefits are based on sufficient income earned during the base period.

 The base period in Idaho is the four quarters of earnings that are used to determine unemployment aid eligibility.
 Unemployed residents meet eligibility for EDD if they worked and earned income during at least the last two quarters of the base period.

 The total wages paid in your base period must equal one and a quarter times your earnings in your highest-paid quarter.
 The highest-paid quarter total will be divided by 26 to determine the maximum amount of unemployment payments you may receive on a weekly basis.
 The current range for unemployment weekly benefits runs from $72 to a maximum of $499, according to the DOL.

 What are the Requirements to get Unemployment Benefits and Maintain Them in Idaho?

-Aside for meeting the qualifications for unemployment in ID, former employees must also meet weekly eligibility requirements in order to receive continued unemployment compensation throughout their unemployment period.
+Aside from meeting the qualifications for unemployment in ID, former employees must also meet weekly eligibility requirements in order to receive continued unemployment compensation throughout their unemployment period.
 In order to meet weekly eligibility for unemployment in Idaho, you must file a weekly report showing proof of an active job search.
-Throughout your job search you must be entirely unemployed or working less than full time.
+Throughout your job search, you must be entirely unemployed or working less than full-time.